atoomic/Perl-Critic-Policy-PreferredModules/README.md

 prefer=X

 [OnlyReason]
-reason=I'm trying to tell you to do not use it...
+reason="I'm trying to tell you to do not use it..."
 ```

 # SEE ALSO